haleykwok/Website_Hugo_Academic/content/_index.md

           date_end: '2023-06-30'
           description: |2-
               Responsibilities include: Using MAML, DRL, and other AI techniques in Human-Robot Collaboration
-              * MRL Based Control Approach for Assisting HRC in Personalized Production (2021/12-2022/08)
+              * Project 1: MRL Based Control Approach for Assisting HRC in Personalized Production (2021/12-2022/08)
               * • Model diagnostic meta-learning, Proximal policy optimization DRL, Robotics Perception
               * • First author of awarded paper by HKIE and accepted by CASE 22’
               * • Designed self-learning robotic assisted systems (SLRAS) with self-adapt DRL algorithms to assist human operators
               * • Enhanced the performance by about 75% on average
-              * Mutual Cognitive Human-Robot Collaborative Manufacturing System (2022/01-2023/02)
+              * Project 2: Mutual Cognitive Human-Robot Collaborative Manufacturing System (2022/01-2023/02)
               * • Deep Reinforcement Learning, Augmented Reality, HRC
               * • Awarded HKICT Student Innovation Grand Award and Gold Award and APICTA Award
               * • Integrated virtual and realistic task planning and dynamic guidance of visual data to enhance the intelligence of robots and to facilitate information sharing with Augmented Reality